SharedCode/sop/README.md

 ## Default & Custom Store Cache Config
 SOP comes with default cache config that are used by BTree constructor functions(NewBtree(...)) which is set to 12 hour absolute expiration for each data part of a given data store.
 If this is not acceptable as default, your code can change the default store cache config by using this API:
-  * sop/SetDefaultCacheConfig(StoreCacheConfig) - defaults to 12 hrs for all data parts of a store but you can specify different caching config if needed.
+  * sop/SetDefaultCacheConfig(StoreCacheConfig) - specify new default store caching config.
 After the update, future calls to B-Tree constructur (NewBtree(..)) function that has no specification for store cache config, will use this default value.
-And yes, it is just for those unspecified, because you can specify desired cache config setting per store creation(NewBtree call).
-This is just the default we are discussing here.

 ## Sample Configuration
 ```